anthonyrisinger/letter/README.md

 ### C Anthony Risinger
 ```

 Everything it produced is accurate enough to ship.
-Although the phrasing "leading global engineering teams" is mildly misleading because I was never a _people_ manager, since I was a technical lead in both title and spirit on multiple occasions across multiple time zones—management proper but on the technical track—it's still 100% accurrate.
+Although the phrasing "leading global engineering teams" is mildly misleading because I was never a _people_ manager, since I was a technical lead in both title and spirit on multiple occasions across multiple time zones—management proper but on the technical track—it's still 100% accurate.

 ## How It Works